Skyhawkbotics/firstdocs/source/docs/programming/git.md

     !!! tip "Try a GUI"

         Use a GUI if you aren't familiar with the command line interface, as the CLI can be more intimidating to use at first.
 You can find a list of GUIs [here](https://git-scm.com/downloads/guis).
 If you don't know which one to pick, start with [GitHub Desktop](https://desktop.github.com/download/).

+## Organizing Your Repo

+* Keep your working code in your default branch (usually called `main`)
+* Create new branches for new ideas or major edits
+* Commit frequently, and write meaningful commit messages
+* Merge branches once testing is complete
+* Consider using GitHub issues for task tracking